acm-uiuc/stripe-payment-links/README.md

-# Linkry - Epoch Link Shortener
+# Linkry - ACM @ UIUC Link Shortener

-Linkry is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an Epoch-controlled link.
+Linkry is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an ACM-controlled link.

 ## Installation

 Ensure that you have [Node](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed on your machine.
-For non-Epoch users, configure config.js to use your AAD tenant's client ID.
+For non-ACM users, configure config.js to use your AAD tenant's client ID.
 Then, run the following commands:
 ```bash
 yarn